-Most quilters agree that it's best to have at least 3 to 4 extra inches of backing and batting extending beyond all sides of the quilt.
-That means your backing should be at least 6" to 8" wider and taller than your quilt top, more if you prefer (and even more backing if you plan to fold it and bring it to the front of the quilt to create a self-binding.
-That type of binding is not as durable as double fold binding but is an option for quilts that won't receive heavy use.
+Most quilters agree that it's best to have at least three to four extra inches of backing and batting extending beyond all sides of the quilt.
+That means your backing should be at least 6" to 8" wider and taller than your quilt top, more if you prefer (and even more backing) to fold it and bring it to the front of the quilt to create a self-binding.
+That type of binding is not as durable as double-fold binding but is an option for quilts that won't receive heavy use.

 Fabric panels must be pieced together to create a backing for large quilts, although some fabric manufacturers offer a nice selection of wide backing fabrics that allow us to have a seamless back.